SAP-samples/teched2025-AD161/exercises/ex4/README.md

 2. Move the file _sap.s4com-Customer.v1.Customer.csv_ from folder _xtravels/db/data_ to folder _xtravels_.

     <br>![](/exercises/ex4/images/04_05_0010.png)

+    This is simply to avoid that the _.csv_ file with test data for `Customer` is deployed.
+    Otherwise the deployment would fail, because there is no `Customer` table anymore.

 3. In folder _xtravels/db/src_, create a file _sap.s4com.Customer.v1.Customer_syn.hdbsynonym_ with the following content:
     ```json